Probability distributions: True False questions

 Solution

 False.
-Every random variable with a nonnegative support satisfies this equation, zero included.
+Every rv with a nonnegative support satisfies this equation, zero included.

 Exercise 104: